vLaBiOmicS/Genome3D/README.md

 - A 3D genome representation where each nucleotide is visualized as a cube with customizable height and spacing.
 - The ambiguous base N is represented as a gray cube.

+## Screenshots

+The Genome3D application interface.
+3D genome representation rendered in the browser.

+## Contributions
+Contributions, issues, and feature requests are welcome!
+Feel free to check the issues page.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

+## Acknowledgments
+Developed by the Laboratory of Bioinformatics and Omics Science (LaBiOmicS).